zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-google.md

 If he is Muni,

 [APZ 181.2] (# apz181.2) {# apz181.2 .ref .apz} "Brahmin is still standing
-Godaya says to the immortal Nirvana.
-Something that appeased all the edits All birth defects were eliminated and cravings were extinguished Nirvana.
+Godaya says to the immortal Nibbana.
+Something that appeased all the edits All birth defects were eliminated and cravings were extinguished Nibbana.
 Brahmana means (here (4-3) 1 used from the place of 'Brahmana' Should) He who removes unrelated defilements says he is a Brahmin himself Landing means being on the island.
 Help is in place of safety Is in place is in sanctuary.
 Is in a non-moving location